TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 * A Redis instance for each data plane, used as temporay storage for distributed rate limiting, token storage and analytics.
 You will find instructions for a simple Redis installation in the steps below.
 * No incoming firewalls rules are needed, as the connection between Hybrid Gateways and Tyk Cloud is always initiated from the Gateways, not from Tyk Cloud.

-## Create the hybrid data plane configuration
+## Create hybrid data plane configuration

 The hybrid data plane can connect to control plane in Tyk Cloud by using the Tyk Dashboard API Access Credentials.
 Follow the guides below to create the configuration that we will be used in later sections to create a deployment: